shoutem/shoutem.github.io/_posts/1-6-2-Driver.md

 ## TimingDriver

-Animated value is changed by time:
+Animated value is changing with time:

 ```javascript
 import React from 'react';